SamuelSwartzberg/flashcardifying_text_temp/ling/structural-parts/*-lexicology/lexics/*-lexemic-sememics.md

 ### hynyms

-A hynym (my term) is a lexical relatant where the semantic relation is sub/superset-related.
+A hynym (my term) is a lexemic relatant where the semantic relation is sub/superset-related.
 A hyponym is a hynym where the semantic relation is subset.
 A hypernym is a hynym where the semantic relation is superset.
 An autohyponym is a hyponym where l1 = l2.